Port security: Security Initiatives

 A Radiation Portal Monitor scanning trucks at a security checkpoint.

 In 2002, the U.S. Government installed Radiation Portal Monitors at marine security checkpoints to check for neutron gamma rays.
 A small amount of HEU, or Highly Enriched Uranium is a substance that can be used to successfully create Weapons of Mass Destruction without much skill.
 It was later found that the Radiation Portal Monitors installed in 2002, did not scan for the total nuclear energy of the item or the characteristics of the item, which made it difficult to differentiate between harmless and harmful radioactive materials.
-This led to many false alarms and additional searches by the U.S. Customs and Border Patrol.
+This led to many false alarms and additional searches by the U.S. Customs and Border Protection.
 Additionally, the poorly functioning portal monitors made it possible for successful experiments simulating the smuggling of nuclear material into ports to expose further issues with the machines.
 One of these experiments included hiding a lead lined steel pipe containing depleted uranium (simulating the properties of a nuclear weapon) in a suitcase.
 The suitcase passed through countries to simulate the journey of a potential terrorist and was ultimately packed into a container in Istanbul.
 When the container arrived in New York it was pulled to the side for additional screening, however customs officers did not detect the uranium.

 In response, the Department of Homeland Security developed a second generation model of the Radiation Portal Monitors, with hopes to lower the rate of false alarms.
 However, the machines were still not dependable and were unable to successfully detect Highly Enriched Uranium.

 In 2007, George W. Bush signed the recommendations from the 9/11 Commission Report, stating that within five years all maritime cargo was to be scanned before being loaded onto vessels in foreign ports headed to the U.S. He also ordered an increase in the use of the Radiation Portal Monitors despite their inconsistencies and reported issues.